LucianoXu/FormalPython/README.md

 - Create a `REMSystem` instance, which manages the meta information of the formal system to be implemented.
 - Defining subclasses of `RemTerm` or `RemProof`, which represents the formal terms in the system.
 Remember to register them at the `REMSystem` instance using the decorator `Rem_term` or `concrete_Rem_term`.
 Provide the information as described in `RemTerm`.
 - If necessary, define the lexing/parsing rules with the interface provided by `REMSystem`.
-- Confirm and check the implementation after all definitions, using the method `Rem_system_check`.
+- Confirm and check the implementation after all definitions, using the method `Rem_system_build`.
 It can also build the parser if corresponding rules have been defined.
-The invocation of `Rem_system_check` method is often conducted in the end of the `__init__.py` file of the package.
+The invocation of `Rem_system_build` method is often conducted in the end of the `__init__.py` file of the package.

 ## Fusing two REM systems
 REM supports the incremental implementation of formal systems.
 We can append `RemTerm` subclasses to `super_term` static attributes to create new subterm relation between different REM systems, and use `REMSystem.fuse_append` method to get the system after fusion.
 This fusiong includes proof terms (subclasses of `RemTerm`) and the lexing/parsing rules.